aroberge/avantpy/psf/proposals.md

    food for participants.)
 We note that we have received private correspondance from the creator of [Mu](https://codewith.mu/) who plans to include Friendly-traceback in an alpha version for Mu.
-   As you likely know, Mu has been designed specifically with beginners in mind.
+   As you likely know, Mu has been designed specifically with beginners in mind, which is the exact audience primarily targeted by Friendly-traceback.

 ## Final comment